jsinoimeri/DB-Manage-Course-SQLite/README.md

 Assignment 3:

               This assignment has 2 parts to it.
 First part is Queries with Relational Algebra problem sets.
-The second part is Accessing Fake Book Data From Java
+The second part is Accessing Fake Book Data From Java.

+Assignment 4:

+              A short assignment to provide practice designing relational tables using functional dependencies and normal forms.